America's Anchorman is away and this is your undocumented anchorman.

 I've seen a lot of my customers lose their jobs, and we're talking big, nice paying jobs.

-That's a that's a good example of a business uh uh being being in that uh in in that business, ms Michelle, uh that is dependent on on on the kind of mood of the economy.
+That's a good example of a business being in that business, Michelle, that is dependent on the kind of mood of the economy.

-In other words, whether a guy uh when you fly in and land at Tampa, whether they send a limo to the airport for you, or whether they say just take a cab downtown, or whether they say no, pay six bucks and take the bus downtown.
+In other words, whether a guy, when you fly in and land at Tampa, whether they send a limo to the airport for you or whether they say, just take a cab downtown, or whether they say, no, pay six bucks and take the bus downtown, a lot of that is to do with issues like broad consumer confidence, broad business confidence.

-A lot of that is to do with uh issues like broad consumer confidence, broad business confidence, and there absolutely is no business confidence at the moment because nobody knows what he's gonna do next.
+And there absolutely is no business confidence at the moment because nobody knows what he's going to do next.

 He doesn't talk like a man who understands the economy.

-Uh and uh it's tough for uh for you in that line of work because I'm not sure things are gonna be getting better uh anytime soon.
+And it's tough for you in that line of work, because I'm not sure things are going to be getting better anytime soon.

-Thanks for your facts are not going to get better because when George Bush was in, even though the economy was getting bad, people still had confidence in the private sector taking care of it.
+No, for a fact, they're not going to get better, because when George Bush was in, even though the economy was getting bad, people still had confidence in the private sector taking care of it.

-Yeah, and you and again it comes back to what government does.
+Yeah, and again, it comes back to what government does.

 You don't hire people, for example, if you don't know what the rules are going to be.

-He was pointing out that to to give an employee 44,000, he has to spend about seventy-five thousand dollars, uh, the rest of it going to government in one form or another.
+He was pointing out that to give an employee $44,000, he has to spend about $75,000, the rest of it going to government in one form or another.

-Now, you don't know, you don't know w right now, when you take on that employee, how much extra money you're gonna have you're gonna be having to give to the government.
+You don't know right now when you take on that employee how much extra money you're going to be having to give to the government because Barack Obama and the Democrats have introduced uncertainty.

-Uh they don't know what they're doing on things like cap and trade, where again, if some version of that passes, people said, oh, healthcare, healthcare, it keeps getting stopped, stymied, keeps uh we keep we keep holding the line, eventually it passes.
+They don't know what they're doing on things like cap and trade, where again, if some version of that passes, people said, oh, healthcare, healthcare, it keeps getting stopped, stymied, we keep holding the line.

 It's about new government rules, new government obligations, new costs that government imposes on you.

-And and what determines whether an economy grows is certainty.
+And what determines whether an economy grows is certainty.

 When people talk about outsourcing jobs, nobody outsources jobs to Haiti.